 Installing these units is better done by professionals, as they have to be connected to both the plumbing and the electricity system in your house.

 Shower panel systems are also slightly different to the basic units.
 They usually include one or two showerheads, a rainfall one and a handheld one, and a panel that goes on the wall, which you can use to control and customize your shower.
 You can set the temperature of your water, the pressure of the flow, turn the showerheads on and off, etc… A really cool feature about them are the side jets, which can be used to add some extra massage to the showerhead action.

 You might want to get a shower panel system if you like to have a perfectly customized experience with zero effort.
 They also create a great futuristic aspect in your bathroom, with all the buttons and little screen.
 You want to look for a shower panel which is made of stainless steel, a material that resists well to humidity and corrosion.

 Installing these units might require a professional’s help, but can also be carried out by oneself, if one is confident enough to do it.

 We hope you find our website useful in your search for the perfect showerhead.
-These guides and reviews should help you pick the best option for your particular needs, and you can even find the showerhead of your dreams in the product tops we’ve put together for you.
+These guides and reviews should help you pick the best option for your particular needs, and you can even find the showerhead or some accessories of your dreams in the products we’ve put together for you.
 Our guides such as choosing the best pedestal sink will help you make those tough decisions.
 We’ve also just added a toilet section to help you decide which toilet is best for you.